cameronsutter/mern-starter/README.md

 5. `npm run cover` - generates test coverage report

 6. `npm run lint` - runs linter to check for lint errors

+## Retrospec/Improvements

+1. I started with a boilerplate project that included MongoDB (because I wanted to impress you with the fact that I learned MongoDB in a weekend).
+The boilerplate came with a lot of useless features that I didn't need for a small project.
+If I had been building it for production, I would have taken this approach, but for a small code challenge with very limited time, it wasn't the best approach
+1. I haven't used server-side rendering before so I think i made some of that wonky